 Electricity provided to the major remote towns and remote communities is predominantly generated by diesel-fired power stations.
-IES Pty Ltd owns and operates 52 diesel-fired power stations with an installed capacity of over 80 megawatts (MW).
+IES Pty Ltd owns and operates 51 diesel-fired power stations with an installed capacity of approximately 80 megawatts (MW).

 Where the major remote towns and remote communities are in close proximity to existing electricity services, Power and Water purchases power through agreements with third-party suppliers.

-Power and Water currently uses renewable energy systems at six communities with an installed capacity of almost 800 kilowatts (kW).
-These systems utilise a range of solar technologies, including both concentrating dishes and flat plate modules.
+Power and Water currently uses renewable energy systems at four communities with an installed capacity of over 700 kilowatts (kW).
+These systems utilise a range of solar technologies, including flat plate modules.

 Meeting the growing demand for power

 Power and Water aims to maintain reliable power services to residents in major remote towns and remote communities.
 This is achieved by ensuring that there is sufficient generation capacity in each community to meet the power demands in the event of a failure or routine maintenance of the largest generator on-site.